 What About Medicare Advantage Plans?

 If you have evaluated Medicare supplement insurance and find that it does not fit within your budget, a Medicare Advantage (MA) plan might be a good alternative.
 In fact, MA plans were created in 2003 as an alternative to Original Medicare and Medigap insurance.
+You do not need supplemental insurance with Medicare Advantage.

 Medicare Advantage, Part C of Medicare, is so-called because the program allows plans to offer benefits not covered by Original Medicare.
 The most popular additional coverage that most plans include is prescription drug coverage.